 RSPB Scotland is part of the Royal Society for the Protection of Birds, the UK nature conservation charity that exists to tackle the problems threatening our spectacular environment.

-The Flow Country is a stunning blanket bog in north Scotland.
-This globally rare habitat is home to many special animals and plants including golden eagles and sundew.
-It is also the largest terrestrial carbon store in the UK.
+The Flow Country is a stunning blanket bog in northern Scotland.
+This globally rare habitat is home to a variety of wildlife, including golden eagles, hen harrier, otters, mountain hare, waders and waterfowl.
+It is the largest terrestrial carbon store in the UK, and is considered to be the largest single expanse of blanket bog in the world.
 However, conifer plantations from the 1970s and 80s are drying out the peat, causing carbon release into the atmosphere, contributing to climate change, and reducing habitat for wildlife.

 RSPB Scotland is working with partners to restore areas of bog in the heart of the Flow Country and EOCA funding will transform 3.64ha of the Dyke plantation by:

 - Using contractors to fell the trees during 2017, and staff and volunteers to block drains during 2018, thus raising the water table and allowing the bog to be restored naturally.

 - Within 10-20 years, the area will become a world of amazing wildlife once more, a place to be inspired by peace and space, and an essential carbon store, helping to tackle climate change.

 RSPB Scotland has now completed the three-stage process of peatland restoration planned at Dyke Plantation: timber has been felled by contractors, brash removed, and furrows and drains have now been blocked.
 Funds have also been used to purchase equipment to enable RSPB staff to undertake removal of any further regrowth to ensure the future success of the peatland restoration.